 For some people, talking to a counselor or joining a support group can be helpful.
 Your health care provider may be able to help you find a counselor or support group.

 Learn more about support groups and other types of social support.

 Komen Support Resources

-Breast cancer can recur at the original site (called recurrence or local recurrence), as well as spread to other parts of the body (called metastasis or distant recurrence).
+Breast cancer can recur at or near the original site (called local recurrence).
+It can also recur in other parts of the body (called metastasis or distant recurrence).

 Learn about follow-up care after breast cancer treatment.

-Breast cancer most often metastasizes (spreads) to the bones, lungs or liver.
-The risk of metastasis varies from person to person and depends on the type of breast cancer and treatment.
+The risk of metastasis varies from person to person and depends on the original breast cancer diagnosis and treatment.

 Learn more about risk of a second primary breast cancer.

-Compared to other survivors, the risk of a second primary breast cancer is higher for those with a strong family history and those who carry a BRCA1 or BRCA2 gene mutation [13-14].
-People who carry BRCA1/2 mutations also have an increased risk of certain other cancers (especially ovarian cancer in women) [15-17].
+Compared to other survivors, the risk of a second primary breast cancer is higher for those with a strong family history and those who carry a BRCA1 or BRCA2 gene mutation [112-117].

 Learn more about family history and risk of breast cancer.